 Please Note: This hike requires a one-way bus operated by Yosemite Hospitality.
 We only book tickets after the request for the hike is made.
-In 2019 it is proving very difficult to acquire tickets as Yosemite Hospitality has reduced the number of buses on this route.
 All tours are private and include bus tickets for all participants.
 In 2020 these buses did not operate due to COVID.
 If this is the same case in 2021 we will contact you to select a different tour itinerary.

 Meeting Location: Yosemite Lodge at 4,035′

 High Point: Glacier Point at 7,214′

 This day will begin when you meet your guide at the Yosemite Lodge (across from Yosemite Falls in Yosemite Valley) at 8:00am in order to catch the morning tour bus to Glacier Point.
 After an extremely informational and mind-prepping hour drive to Glacier Point, our hike begins!